19 exciting places to party during Cheltenham Race Week

 The Brewery Quarter

-With boozy brunches; live music every morning and night; and a whole host of incredible bars and restaurants to visit, The Brewery Quarter is one of the best places to party.
+With boozy brunches; live music every morning and night; and a whole host of buzzing bars and restaurants to visit, The Brewery Quarter is one of the best places to party.

 Dunkertons Cider

-With a host of craft beers and ciders on tap to raise a pint to celebrate or commiserate, the racing is screened all day at Dunkertons Cider on the edge of Cheltenham, if you fancy following the action away from town centre crowds — plus there's live music on Thursday and Friday.
+With a host of craft beers and ciders on tap to raise a pint to celebrate or commiserate, the racing is screened all day at Dunkertons Cider on the edge of Cheltenham, if you fancy following the action away from town centre crowds — plus there's live music from Wednesday to Friday, from 7pm.

 Nagomi

-Enjoy the authentic flavours of Japan and Korea, with Nagomi open until midnight all week.
-Right next door to Pyesta on Clarence Street, racegoers can fill up on sharing plates or try out traditional Japanese and Korean barbecue on smokeless table grills for a bit of added theatre, with food from their brand-new menu being served until 9.30pm.
+Enjoy the authentic flavours of Japan and Korea, with Nagomi open until 11pm all week.
+Located on Clarence Street, racegoers can fill up on sharing plates or try out traditional Japanese and Korean barbecue on smokeless table grills for a bit of added theatre, with food being served until 9.30pm.

-The bar is open until 12am, whisking revellers away to the Far East with Japanese Kirin Ichiban beer on draught, saké and Korean Soju in different flavours, including pomegranate, all on offer.
+Meanwhile, the bar is serving up Japanese Kirin Ichiban beer on draught, saké and Korean Soju in different flavours, including a refreshing pomegranate.

 Sam's Montpellier